shaikhq/commands-library/vscode/README.md

 __got this error message from Jupyter notebook cell execution__ `The kernel failed to start due to the missing module '_sqlite3'.
 Consider installing this module.`

+I installed this OS package on my RHEL 9.2 system, however, I still kept seeing this error.
+After further investigation, I figured that this package needs to be installed on the RHEL system before building Python from the source.
+I uninstalled Python and re-installed it, this time sqlite was installed on the OS.
+Then the error was gone.
+I have documented the installation process in this [doc](../python/Python3.12.3-Instllation-RHEL9.2.md)

 # VSCode Insights
 - In the editor panel, if you go to an open file, on the left file explorer that same file is selected.